 She turned to the stranger.
 “Must I be returned to the cuff?”
 She wanted to explore her options more fully, but she permitted the woman to refasten the chain.

 “I ’ave no right to order it otherwise.”
 Her captor’s gravelly voice held sadness, but the girl wondered if the woman offered an untruth.
 Something did not feel right.
 A shiver ran down the girl’s spine as she bent to accept the fastening.

 “Then to whom should I plead my case?” she implored.

-The woman’s mouth set in a tight line. “you’ll see in time.”
+The woman’s mouth set in a tight line.
+“You’ll see in time.”
 The stranger straightened the gown’s line, tugging at the seams.
-“It be a bit tighter than I be thinkin’,” the woman said as she bent to retrieve the traveling dress from the floor.
+“It be a bit tighter than I be thinkin’,” the woman said as she bent to retrieve the discarded traveling dress from the floor.